anderspitman/fibridge-proxy-rs/README.md

-**NOTE: This is still an early work in progress and not quite ready for production at the moment.**

 The point of this is to allow your browser to "host" files which can be streamed over HTTP.
 This requires a proxy server to handle the HTTP requests and forward them to the browser over websockets.